 After going through security, Joni and I went to the gate to ask about getting seat assignments.
-The agent (who perhaps was very new to the gig) said that he would have to wait until everyone checked in.
+The agent (who perhaps was very new to the gig) said that all seats were taken and he would have to wait until everyone checked in.
 He did let us know that the flight was oversold by two people.
 I told him that Rebekah and I were interested in what they would offer for us to give up our seats.
 Since this was well before the flight, they said they would offer $400 in flight vouchers.

 First of all, there is a difference between voluntary bumping and involuntary bumping.
-If you get bumped involuntarily you must (provided you meet a few basic requirements – see photo) be compensated four times the price of the one way ticket up to $1350.
+If you get bumped involuntarily you must (provided you meet a few basic requirements – see photo) be compensated four times the price of the one-way ticket up to $1350.
 Also, while you usually get a flight voucher if you voluntarily give up your seat, you receive an actual check if you are involuntarily bumped.

-At this point, the United agent began looking at ways to reroute us to get us home.
+At this point, the United agent began looking at ways to reroute us home.
 He repeatedly stated that he could get us out of Nashville and to a hub, but could not get us to Houston.
 I did not want to be flying north and risk getting stuck in an airport due to weather.

-Eventually, they found us flights on American the next day with a four hour layover in Dallas.
+Eventually, they found us flights on American the next day with a four-hour layover in Dallas.
 They did not book these for us though because the flight had not completed boarding; however, they gave Rebekah forms to fill out to state that she was voluntarily giving up her seat.
 She completed the forms and signed the paperwork so that her mom could take her seat on the plane, but we retained all of the paperwork.
 (I’m pretty sure they were supposed to keep the document Rebekah signed).

 Then Daeshon Hall, an Aggie football player, came up to the gate – he had run into a friend and had almost missed the flight.
 His arrival meant that two of us were not going to get a seat on the flight – so Rebekah and I made our way back to the United desk so that they could reticket us on the American flight the next day.

 Since Rebekah gave her seat up to her mom, she received the $400 travel voucher.
-Since I never had a seat to begin with, the gate agent told me that I was considered involuntarily bumped (I am not sure that this is always the case though – I think, had I filled out paperwork similar to what Rebekah signed before the flight, I could have been considered a volunteer.
+Since I never had a seat to begin with, the gate agent told me that I was considered involuntarily bumped.
+(I am not sure that this is always the case though – I think, had I filled out paperwork similar to what Rebekah signed before the flight, I could have been considered a volunteer.

 At the same time, they were attempting to book us on the flight that they had previously located.
 My process was taking longer than Rebekah’s, so the gate agent helping her booked a hotel room with two beds at the nearby Comfort Suites.
 Since their shuttle was not operating, she also got two cab vouchers.

 I then asked for meal vouchers.
-We each received two meal vouchers for $7 each for use at select places in the airport.
+We each received two $7 meal vouchers for use at select places in the airport.
 Not great – but I did end up with Diet Cokes, Doritos and sour patch kids – which make anything better!
 As we were wrapping up, I realized that the taxi vouchers could be used to get anywhere, so I asked if I could get two as well.

 So after all this negotiation, we headed to the Comfort Suites.
 It was very close and the cab fare cost around $10.
-I used one of the vouchers and let him know that it was for $30, which meant he got the rest of the voucher amount as tip.
+I used one of the vouchers and let him know that it was for $30, which meant he got the rest of the voucher amount as a tip.
 We used the remaining vouchers to get around that night.
-We had to explain to three of the four drivers that the balance of the voucher was tip.
+We had to explain to three of the four drivers that the balance of the voucher was the tip.
 It was a very good deal for them.